 Critical care experience must be obtained in a critical care area within the United States, its territories, or a US military hospital outside of the US.
 During this experience, the registered professional nurse has developed critical decision making and psychomotor skills, competency in patient assessment, and the ability to use and interpret advanced monitoring techniques.
-A critical care area is defined as one where, on a routine basis, the registered professional nurse manages one or more of the following: invasive hemodynamic monitors (such as pulmonary artery catheter, CVP, arterial); cardiac assist devices; mechanical ventilation; and vasoactive infusions [such as norepinephrine, epinephrine, vasopressin, dobutamine, nicardipine, and nitroglycerin].
+A critical care area is defined as one where, on a routine basis, the registered professional nurse manages one or more of the following: invasive hemodynamic monitors (such as pulmonary artery catheter, CVP, arterial); cardiac assist devices; mechanical ventilation; and vasoactive infusions [such as norepinephrine, epinephrine, nicardipine, nitroprusside, nitroglycerin, etc.].
 Examples of critical care units may include but are not limited to: Surgical Intensive Care, Cardiothoracic Intensive Care, Coronary Intensive Care, Medical Intensive Care, Pediatric Intensive Care, and Neonatal Intensive Care.
 Those who have experience in other areas may be considered, provided they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.

-- 8. Submit current Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification through the American Heart Association. - 9.
-Meet the mental and physical requirements for the NAP, as follows: - Have sufficient visual acuity to observe and assess a patient, to discriminate color and depth, to read and accurately complete reports, and to visualize diagnostic/monitoring equipment in dim light. - Have sufficient hearing to monitor and assess patient health needs, to monitor various equipment and background sounds, and to communicate by telephone. - Be able to speak English in a clear and concise manner. - Have English communication abilities sufficient to interact professionally with others in verbal and written form, and have reading skills appropriate to understand patient charts, reports, and orders. - Be able to lift patients to accomplish bed/chair/stretcher transfer. - Be able to stand and walk without difficulty and be able to push a gurney or wheelchair. - Be able to stand and/or sit for an extended period of time. - Be able to perform fine and gross motor skills with both hands. - Possess critical thinking skills sufficient to think clearly and act appropriately in stressful situations. - Possess interpersonal skills sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - Have mobility sufficient to move from room to room and maneuver in small spaces. - Have tactile ability sufficient to perform palpation functions of physical examination and/or those related to therapeutic intervention. - 10.
-Submit a current professional resume. - 11.
-Submit the completed ADU NAP Practice Survey form. - 12.
-Submit the completed ADU MSNA Graduate Questionnaire form.
+- 8. Present Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification through the American Heart Association. - 9.
+Meet the mental and physical requirements for the NAP, as follows: - Have sufficient visual acuity to observe and assess a patient, to discriminate color and depth, to read and accurately complete reports, and to visualize diagnostic/monitoring equipment in dim light. - Have sufficient hearing to monitor and assess patient health needs, to monitor various equipment and background sounds, and to communicate by telephone. - Be able to speak English in a clear and concise manner. - Have English communication abilities sufficient to interact professionally with others in verbal and written form, and have reading skills appropriate to understand patient charts, reports, and orders. - Be able to lift patients to accomplish bed/chair/stretcher transfer. - Be able to stand and walk without difficulty and be able to push a gurney or wheelchair. - Be able to stand and/or sit for an extended period of time. - Be able to perform fine and gross motor skills with both hands. - Possess critical thinking skills sufficient to think clearly and act appropriately in stressful situations.

-- 13. Submit an essay or goal statement outlining reasons for choosing to become a nurse anesthetist, reasons for choosing to attend a faith-based institution, and why you have specifically chosen Adventist University of Health Sciences. - 14.
+- Possess interpersonal skills sufficient to interact with individuals, families, and groups from a variety of social, emotional, cultural, and intellectual backgrounds. - Have mobility sufficient to move from room to room and maneuver in small spaces. - Have tactile ability sufficient to perform palpation functions of physical examination and/or those related to therapeutic intervention. - 10.
+Provide an essay or goal statement outlining reasons for choosing to become a nurse anesthetist, reasons for choosing to attend a faith-based institution, and why you have specifically chosen Adventist University of Health Sciences. - 11.
+Provide a current professional resume. - 12.
 Provide three recommendations using the ADU Recommendation Forms.
 One recommendation must be from a licensed CRNA that the applicant has shadowed.
 Recommendations from friends or family members are not accepted.
-Completed recommendation forms should be submitted directly from the individual providing the recommendation and not from the applicant.
 (Recommendation forms are only effective for the annual application cycle in which they are submitted.
-Re-applicants must submit new, current reference letters.) - 15.
+Reapplicants must submit new, current reference letters.) - 13.
+Complete and submit the ADU NAP Practice Survey form. - 14.
+Complete and submit the ADU MSNA Graduate Questionnaire form. - 15.
 Provide evidence of English language proficiency for applicants whose native/primary language is not English or who have completed their undergraduate education from a non-English speaking school (see English Language Proficiency section in the current ADU Graduate Academic Bulletin).